benvacha/gensponsive/README.md

 ### Class Definitions
 A class name is composed of two sections, the pattern and the specifications.

 The pattern defines what general behavior is applied by the class.
-Patterns are defined below and include things such as width, widthx, and height.
+Patterns are defined below and include things such as width, height, and pad.

 Specifications are what dynamic values should be applied for that region.
 A specification can be defined for each region or for a subset of the regions, with the last defined specification cascading to the remaining regions.
 Acceptable specifications for each pattern are defined below.